-DVD review of the classic musical, Singin’ in the Rain starring Gene Kelly, Donald O’Connor and Debbie Reynolds
+Review of the classic musical, Singin’ in the Rain (1952) starring Gene Kelly, Donald O’Connor and Debbie Reynolds

 Don Lockwood’s background

 We also learn of Don/Gene Kelly’s background in a very funny sequence.
 Don explains that during his rise in Hollywood his motto was “Dignity, always dignity”.
 The audience is treated to video of his real background.
-Don Lockwood (along with his best friend, Cosmo, played wonderfully by Donald O’Connor) were song-and-dance men … Who played in vaudeville, bars and other “low” places.
-This ends with his getting promoted from stuntman to actor.
+Don Lockwood (along with his best friend, Cosmo, played wonderfully by Donald O’Connor) were song-and-dance men … They play in vaudeville, bars and other “low” places. he eventually gets promoted from stuntman to actor.
 Here he first meets (and later spurns) a very snooty Lena Lamont/Jean Hagen.

 Enter talking pictures